ValveSoftware/steam-runtime/doc/possible-designs.md

     |  |   .      \- The game

   * Graphics driver comes from one of:
-      - host system
+      - the Flatpak runtime (this is what is implemented so far)
-      - Flatpak runtime extension
+      - the host system
   * glibc comes from:
       - *newest*(where graphics driver came from, Steam Runtime 2)
   * Libraries used by graphics driver come from: